 Suppose that M is a nonstandard model of true arithmetic (the set of all first-order sentences in the language of PA that are true in the standard model of arithmetic, ℕ).
-Now, take any sentence φ(x) with one free variable.
+Now, take any formula φ(x) with one free variable.
 Suppose that there’s some nonstandard number k in M such that φ holds of k.
-Since k is larger than every standard natural, the following infinite set of sentences are all true:
+Since k is larger than every standard natural, the following infinite set of sentences are all true in M:

 ∃x (x > 0 ∧ φ(x))

 ∃x (x > 1000000 ∧ φ(x))

 Since M is a model of true arithmetic, and true arithmetic is complete (that is, each sentence or its negation appears in the theory), the standard model ℕ must also affirm all of these sentences.
 So it must be true of every standard natural that there’s a larger standard natural satisfying φ.
 In other words, you can guarantee that there are infinitely many standard naturals that satisfy a property φ, just by finding a single nonstandard number k that satisfies φ in a model of true arithmetic!

 Furthermore, since in ℕ it is true that every standard natural has a larger standard natural satisfying φ, the sentence ∀x ∃y (y > x ∧ φ(y)) is true in ℕ. So this sentence must be true in every model of true arithmetic, including M!
 This means that just by finding a single nonstandard satisfying φ, you can immediately be sure that there are infinitely many standard numbers AND infinitely many nonstandard numbers (in every nonstandard model of TA!) satisfying φ.
 This is pretty dramatic!